 The council's housing stock normally has a full revaluation every 5 years, and desktop revaluations are undertaken on the interim years.
-In 2023/24, a desktop valuation was undertaken at 31/01/2024.
-The value of the council's housing stock decreased by £4.116m as a result of the 31/01/2024 desktop valuation.
+In 2024/25, a desktop valuation was undertaken at 31/01/2025.
+The value of the council's housing stock decreased by £4.401m as a result of the 31/01/2025 desktop valuation.

 The HRA has increased the type of housing offered with the Shared Ownership Programme.
-In total, 95 properties have been purchased to date, with 21 being purchased in 2023/24.
-In addition, we have built 23 new shared ownership properties on the Lowfield Green site, and a further 4 properties on this site are now in shared ownership.
-As at the 31 March 2024, equity shares in 115 properties have been sold with 7 properties remaining unsold.
-Six customers have now purchased 100% of their property.
-This has reduced the current active stock numbers to 116.
-The total cost of the 21 properties purchased by the council for shared ownership during 2023/24 was £5.3m, funded by grant funding from Homes England and DLUHC of £1.5m matched to council funds of £3.8m.
+In total, 106 properties have been purchased to date, with 11 being purchased in 2024/25.
+As at the 31 March 2025, equity shares in all properties have been sold, and 7 customers have now purchased 100% of their property.
+This has reduced the current active stock numbers to 133.
+The total cost of the 11 properties purchased by the council for shared ownership during 2024/25 was £2.8m.
+This has completed the 2 shared ownership programmes funded by Homes England and DLUHC which has provided 40 properties over the last 3 years with £2.7m of grant funding.

-The revaluation of some investment properties led to a decrease in their valuation of £1.244m.
+The revaluation of some investment properties led to a decrease in their valuation of £0.430m.
 This reflected in note 14 and in the Comprehensive Income and Expenditure statement.

-The council's heritage assets increased in value by £0.270m during 2023/24.
-This increase is reflected in note 13 and also in note 26.
+The council's heritage assets increased in value by £0.240m during 2024/25.
+This increase is reflected in note 13 and also in note 23.